 by Erik Demaine, Martin Demaine, Donald E. Knuth, Yushi Uno, 2018

 In these fonts, each letter or digit or ampersand can be dissected (cut into pieces such that those pieces re-arrange) into a 6 × 6 square.
 The dissections all happen to be polyomino dissections, and they allow translation, rotation, and reflection in the piece re-arrangement.
-There are three different fonts, each using up to 2, 3, or 4 pieces in each dissection.
+There are four different fonts, each using up to 2, 3, or 4 pieces in each dissection.
 Of course, with more pieces, it is easier to get nicer-looking letters.
-The 4-piece font uses some disconnected pieces (but still each piece moves as a single unit), while the 2- and 3-piece fonts use connected pieces.
-The 4-piece font is the only one where we achieve uniform letter heights.
+The 2- and 4-piece disconnected fonts use some disconnected pieces (but still each piece moves as a single unit), while the 2- and 3-piece connected fonts use connected pieces.
+In the disconnected fonts, we achieve uniform letter heights.

 Font forms.
 Each font can be presented in a fully solved form (“Dissection in both forms”) or in a variety of puzzle forms.
 “Letter without dissection” is the hardest form: the puzzle for each letter is to find a dissection with the specified number of pieces into a 6 × 6 square.
 In “Dissection in form of letter”, the puzzle is to find the re-arrangement of the letter into the square (a relatively easy puzzle).
 In “Dissection in form of square”, the puzzle is to figure out which letter the pieces can re-arrange into; this form is a puzzle font in the sense that reading the message requires solving the puzzle.